LLazarek/blame-evaluation-gt/writing/outline.md

    3. Selection of programs

-      - We are using a set of representative programs, and we insert bugs using mutation techniques.
+      - We are using a set of representative programs

-      - Do we need descriptions?
-Argue that they are representative?
-      	Short scripts, GUI programs, ...
+      - Argue the programs are representative of the range of programs written by TR developers; point to the JFP paper.

    4. Sampling of mutants